 About the course

-In the first year, you will be introduced to the basic economic problem of scarcity and unlimited wants and how the market allocates scarce resources.
-You will consider the government's role in managing the economy and how it achieves the macroeconomic objectives of economic growth, reducing unemployment, and equality in the distribution of income.
+In the first year, you will be introduced to the basic economic problem of scarcity, unlimited wants, and how the market allocates scarce resources.
+You will consider the government’s role in managing the economy and how it achieves the macroeconomic objectives of economic growth, reducing unemployment, and equality in the distribution of income.